keboola/Keboola-Design-System/README.md

 - **car-dashboard.html**: An automotive metrics dashboard
 - **bitcoin-dashboard.html**: A cryptocurrency tracking dashboard
 - **overview-card-demo.html**: Examples of different overview card implementations
-- **button-sizes.html**: A showcase of button size variants and styles

 These examples showcase proper implementation of components, layout patterns, and responsive design.
 They're a great starting point for building your own pages.